pulp/plugin_template/README.md

   github_org            The Github organization to use for the plugin.

-  issue_tracker         Which issue tracker the project will use.
-Valid values are 'redmine' and
-                        'github'.
-To switch from Redmine to GitHub use the --migrate-github-issues option.

   latest_release_branch A pointer to the currently latest release branch (this is automatically
                         updated).